British History – The Gunpowder Plot

 Humanity’s Legacy

-The individual journeys we make during our own time on Earth are relatively short when compared to the seemingly infinite path our species has been on over the millennia.
-Spread across the globe are outstanding monumental remains of various civilizations that attest to this.
-The perennial targets of past and present explorers, they emit a curious call to travellers from all over the world.
-Having withstood the ravages of time, they hint at the knowledge and skills of our ancestors, and serve as a powerful, mysterious, and thought-provoking testament to our collective human history.
-Representing some of the best examples of what we can produce, these special sites and ruins are gatekeepers of our legacy.
-Every time one of them disappears another link that connect us to the secrets of humanity’s past is broken.
-Although ancient, they seem to beckon with the promise of future adventure. … More Humanity’s Legacy
+The individual journeys we make during our time on Earth are short when compared to the path our species has been on, which extends over millennia.
+The outstanding monumental remains of various ancient civilisations that are spread across the globe attest to its length.
+Perennial targets of past and present explorers, they emit an alluring call to people from all over the world—beckoning with the promise of adventure and possibilities yet unrealised.
+Having withstood the ravages of time, they also hint at the knowledge and skills of our ancestors. … More Humanity’s Legacy

 Sources of Inspiration – Natural & Built Heritage

 Heritage can be described as anything that has been left to us, whether intentionally or not, by our predecessors or by the past.
-It can be quite local and might only seem relevant to particular groups, cultures, or communities.
+It can be quite local and might only seem relevant to particular groups, cultures or communities.
 However, as it all represents some aspect of humanity or the planet we share, we are all the receivers of this legacy.
-We may even think of it as a global inheritance that encompasses a broad range of items and concepts—archaeological remains, works of art, landscapes, habitats, traditions, customs, value systems, and much more.
-Differentiations are often made between types of heritage, like the ‘tangible’ and ‘intangible’ varieties.
-Other examples include ‘natural’ vs ‘cultural’ and ‘movable’ vs ‘immovable’ heritage.
-Regardless of its classification, the protection and conservation of all of it is of the utmost importance. … More Sources of Inspiration – Natural & Built Heritage
+We may even think of it as a global inheritance that encompasses a broad range of items and concepts—archaeological remains, works of art, landscapes, habitats and more. … More Sources of Inspiration – Natural & Built Heritage

 Sources of Inspiration – Adventure Stories

 The need for escapism has been a constant throughout all ages of recorded human history.
 Adventure stories cater to this by serving as vehicles that allow us to make enjoyable mental forays into the mysterious and exciting unknown.
-Some of the oldest myths and folk tales we are aware of have been passed down over centuries, or in some cases millennia.
-One can imagine the children of Ancient Egypt listening to elders recount the myth of Osiris, or gazing at the stars while attempting to trace the sun god Ra making his perilous nightly journey through the realm of the dead.
-Who hasn’t heard of Homer’s epic Greek adventure poem The Odyssey, such a significant piece of storytelling that it can still be found in book stores throughout the world today.
-There are many more surviving examples from antiquity that have endured in one form or another. … More Sources of Inspiration – Adventure Stories
+Some of the oldest myths and folk tales we are aware of have been passed down over centuries or, in some cases, millennia.
+One can imagine the children of ancient Egypt gazing at the stars while they listened to elders recount the myth of Osiris. … More Sources of Inspiration – Adventure Stories